Michelle Richardson Bailey (District 3)

 An advocate for public education, Michelle Richardson Bailey was first elected to the Pasadena Unified School District Board of Education District 3 on March 7, 2017.
 Ms. Bailey grew up in Pasadena.
 She and her three children are products of PUSD schools.
 She has one grandchild currently attending school in PUSD.

-Ms. Bailey received her BA degree in Community Psychology in 2021 and will complete her MA degree in Organization Leadership and Management in December 2022.
+Ms. Bailey received her BA degree in Community Psychology in 2021 and completed her MA degree in Organization Leadership and Change in December 2022.
 She is a current board member of the Darden Law Leadership Academy, and on the board of the California Association of Black School Educators, CABSE.
 She supports several PUSD initiatives and programs that align with two resolutions in support of our students, PUSD’s commitment to Black and Latinx students, respectively.

 With 20 years as a classified employee of the Pasadena Unified School District and County Office of Education, Ms. Bailey brings important experience to the Board of Education.
 She served as secretary at Blair High School and was previously secretary at Pasadena High School and in the Superintendent’s office.
 She is currently the Board Vice-President.